 Water rates pay for the transport and delivery of safe, high-quality, and reliable water to all District customers.
 Based on our annual review conducted with the rate structure evaluation, our Board approved a rate adjustment 2019 Rate Review Public Hearing and Adoption (PDF) to generate a 6% revenue increase for 2019 to maintain your water service.

 - Meet the increasing costs of operating and maintaining the system as well as treating and delivering water

 - Continue repairing and replacing aging pipes and other facilities

 - Rebuild financial reserves for the next drought

 Putting It All Together: 2018 Rates Compared to 2019 Rates

-For an untreated water agricultural irrigation customer who uses 890 gallons of water per day (325,000 gallons or approximately 1 acre-foot per year) pays about $20.81 per month for their water service.
+Under the previous rates, an untreated water agricultural irrigation customer who used 890 gallons of water per day (325,000 gallons or approximately 1 acre-foot per year) paid about $20.81 per month for their water service.
 With both the rate structure changes and annual revenue increase, the per month cost would change to $48.08.
-This would result in an increase of $27.27 per monthly billing cycle for the next year (see chart for details).
+This would result in an increase of $27.27 per monthly billing cycle for the next year.